 If you’re giving away a free e-book and no one is downloading it, there’s a good chance they just don’t want it.
-That doesn't mean there's anything wrong with it.
+That doesn't mean there's something wrong with it.
 It just means it's not relevant to what your readers want.

-In the same way you can’t take your Uber rider where YOU want them to go, you can’t convince your blog readers to do what YOU want them to do.
+In the same way that you can’t take your Uber riders where YOU want them to go, you can’t take your blog readers where YOU want them to go.

 Do You Really Know Your Audience?

-You can take two different groups within the make-money-online niche — one searching for a work-at-home job and the other a side hustle.
-On the surface, they may seem like similar groups of people but dig deeper and you’ll find that they’re very different.
+You can take two different groups who want to make money — one searching for a work-at-home job and the other a side hustle.
+On the surface, they seem like similar groups of people.
+But dig deeper, and you’ll find that they are very different.

 How different could they be?

 As it turns out, they are completely opposite.

 Generally speaking, those who would like to work at home want more time.
 More time with their family, or more time for themselves.
 They want less stress and a simpler life.

 They’ll even take a pay cut to get it.